Tanman1712/startup/README.md

 I should record different would you rather questions here

-Would you rather Sleep all day or Party all night?
+Would you rather Only taste Spicy Food or Only taste Sour Food?